ogivuk/learning/machine-learning/notes/Linear Regression.md

   * y is a vector of size m containing output values for all training data.
 * There is no need to do feature scaling with the normal equation.
 * Normal Equation is prefered when n is not very large, e.g., n<10000, since the matrix inverse is an expensive operation with the complexity of O(n^3), where n is the size of the matrix.
+* If X^T·X is noninvertible:
+  * It is probably due to redundant features, where two or more features are very close (linearly dependent), or due to too many features (e.g. m ≤ n).
+  * Solutions include deleting a feature that is linearly dependent with another or deleting one or more features when there are too many features.
+  * Use 'pinv' rather than 'inv' in Octave, as 'pinv' gives θ even if X^T·X is not invertible.